FBruzzesi/timebasedcv/docs/user-guide/scikit-learn.md

 with scikit-learn.

 This comes to the cost of requiring to know `time_series` beforehand, during `.__init__()` step.
-Therefore it is not possible to instantiate the split class once and re-use it with different time series dynamically.
+Therefore it is not possible to instantiate the split class once and reuse it with different time series dynamically.

 ## Example